ecasglez/FortranUtilities/documentation/Examples/Example03/index.md

 Potential regression:   f(x) = 3.6021 x^0.4330.
 Determination coefficient R2 = 0.9764
 ```

-This results and the dataset can be plotted using a external tool to see the adjustment:
+These results and the dataset can be plotted using a external tool to see the adjustment:

 ![Regression plots](example3.png)